-SiEUGreen brings together a multidisciplinary consortium of European and Chinese researchers, technology providers, SMEs, financiers, local and regional authorities and resident communities to facilitate the development and deployment of state of the art urban agriculture models.
-Building on the zero-waste and circular economy model, SiEUGreen combines technological and societal innovation in promoting urban agriculture for food security, resource efficiency, and smart, resilient cities.
+SiEUGreen brought together a multidisciplinary consortium of European and Chinese researchers, technology providers, SMEs, financiers, local and regional authorities and resident communities to facilitate the development and deployment of state of the art urban agriculture models.
+Building on the zero-waste and circular economy model, SiEUGreen combined technological and societal innovation in promoting urban agriculture for food security, resource efficiency, and smart, resilient cities.

-The project facilitates sharing of technologies and experiences between Europe and China and generates ground-breaking multidisciplinary Showcases, thus contributing to the future developments of urban agriculture.
+The project facilitated sharing of technologies and experiences between Europe and China and generated ground-breaking multidisciplinary Showcases, thus contributing to the future developments of urban agriculture.

 We, as seecon, conducted the following activities:

 Explore and discover

 Analyse urban agriculture business models

 Facilitate the exchange of experience, in-depth knowledge, expertise and lessons learned from tropical indoor polyculture systems.

 Prepare, deliver and follow-up concerning online training and coaching of consortium partners in business model development.

 Support partner organisation in developing exploitation plans for project results.